UX CASE STUDY · ENTERPRISE HEALTHCARE INSURANCE B2B

 The Challenge

-• New employee training took 2x longer than industry standard
+• New employee training took 2x longer than the industry standard because the system was so fragmented.

 Participant #2, 3 years experience